Paper calendar with yellow pencil laying on top of it. Link to course schedule

 CONTENT

 Engaging health providers through public-private mix (PPM) approaches is essential to all people affected by TB.
-PPM is the involvement of all health care providers - public and private, as well as, formal and non-formal - in the provision of TB care.
+PPM is the involvement of all health care providers - public and private, as well as, formal and non-formal - in the provision of TB preventive and care services.
 This care should align with the International Standards for TB Care for patients who have or are suspected of having tuberculosis.
 Efforts to engage the private healthcare sector will:

 • Contribute to reaching the 4.1 million people with tuberculosis (TB) who are missing in the TB reporting system;

-• Improve TB services in all steps of the care-cascade;
+• Improve TB services in all steps of the care-cascade and patient pathway;

 • Increase people-centered quality of care for those affected by TB;